Brain-Cog-Lab/Brain-Cog/README.md

 **This is a link for braincog.
 See the original repository https://github.com/BrainCog-X/Brain-Cog.**

 BrainCog is an open source spiking neural network based brain-inspired cognitive intelligence engine for Brain-inspired Artificial Intelligence and brain simulation.
-More information on braincog can be found on its homepage http://www.brain-cog.network/
+More information on BrainCog can be found on its homepage http://www.brain-cog.network/

 The current version of BrainCog contains at least 18 functional spiking neural network algorithms (including but not limited to perception and learning, decision making, knowledge representation and reasoning, motor control, social cognition, etc.) built based on BrainCog infrastructures, and BrainCog also provide brain simulations to drosophila, rodent, monkey, and human brains at multiple scales based on spiking neural networks at multiple scales.
 More detail in http://www.brain-cog.network/docs/

 BrainCog is a community based effort for spiking neural network based artificial intelligence, and we welcome any forms of contributions, from contributing to the development of core components, to contributing for applications.

-If you use braincog in your research, the following paper can be cited as the source for braincog.
+If you use BrainCog in your research, the following paper can be cited as the source for BrainCog.

 Yi Zeng, Dongcheng Zhao, Feifei Zhao, Guobin Shen, Yiting Dong, Enmeng Lu, Qian Zhang, Yinqian Sun, Qian Liang, Yuxuan Zhao, Zhuoya Zhao, Hongjian Fang, Yuwei Wang, Yang Li, Xin Liu, Chengcheng Du, Qingqun Kong, Zizhe Ruan, Weida Bi.
 BrainCog: A Spiking Neural Network based Brain-inspired Cognitive Intelligence Engine for Brain-inspired AI and Brain Simulation. arXiv:2207.08533, 2022. https://arxiv.org/abs/2207.08533

 <img src="http://www.brain-cog.network/static/image/github_readme/logo.jpg" alt="./figures/logo.jpg" width="70%" />

-braincog provides essential and fundamental components to model biological and artificial intelligence.
+BrainCog provides essential and fundamental components to model biological and artificial intelligence.

 ![image](http://www.brain-cog.network/static/image/github_readme/braincog.png)